TommyHuang821/DeepLearning-MachineLearning/README.md

    It' very easy to set your 'number of hidden layer' and 'number of hidden node'

-   For instance:

-     2 hidden layers, first one has 20 node, second one has 10 node.
+   For instance, 2 hidden layers, first one has 20 node, second one has 10 node:

      DesignDNNLayersize=[SizeInputLayer 20 SizeOutputLayer];

-   YOur own DNN structure is
+   Your own DNN structure is

    InputLayer(dim+1 nodes)→HiddenLayer1(20 nodes)→HiddenLayer2(10 nodes)→OutputLayer(Regression: 1 node, Classification: NumClass nodes)